Do you leave money on the table?

 Because just as it is in poker, amateurs leave money on the table and professionals scoop it up.
 In the stock market, skilled investors play the game every day, and they have better information and greater skills than you do.
 They use those skills to their advantage.

-I spent 30 years as a professional trader, and the one truth that stands above all else in this business is this… professional traders would not be able to make a living if it weren’t for the mountain of money left on the table by amateurs.
+Professional traders would not be able to make a living if it weren’t for the mountain of money left on the table by amateurs.

 When I talk to clients, the two most common questions I get are: